-My first novel Edie on the Green Screen comes out Spring 2020 on 7.13 Books and was a #1 Bestseller at Small Press Distribution
+My first novel Edie on the Green Screen is out on 7.13 Books and was a #1 Bestseller at Small Press Distribution

-And with third person formalism I present a bio:
+And with third person formalism I present a short bio:

 Beth Lisick is a writer, actor, and the author of six books: the novel Edie on the Green Screen (7.13 Books), the memoir collection Yokohama Threeway and Other Small Shames (City Lights), the New York Times bestselling comic memoir Everybody Into the Pool (ReganBooks, Harper Collins), the gonzo self-help manifesto and national bestseller Helping Me Help Myself (William Morrow, Harper Collins), the story collection This Too Can Be Yours, and the performance poetry/story collection Monkey Girl (both on Manic D Press).